Timeline of the July Uprising

-The July Revolution was a pro-democracy mass uprising against the Sheikh Hasina government in Bangladesh.
-The movement started as a quota reform movement soon after the High Court Division of the Supreme Court declared the circular issued by the government in 2018 invalid on 5 June 2024.
-However, both governmental law-enforcing agencies and a section of the ruling party's members carried out massive suppression and mass killing of protesters, known as the July massacre.
-The movement then turned into a fully-fledged mass uprising, ultimately ousting Sheikh Hasina on 5 August 2024.

 Early phase

 5 June

 High Court reestablished the job quota that reserves 30% of the civil service posts for the children and grandchildren of freedom fighters in the Bangladesh Liberation War.

 6 June

 Six universities performed peaceful protests against the quota ruling.

-The protests calmed down because of the Eid ul Adha celebrations, but it soon restarted after the break.
+The protests subsided due to the Eid al-Adha celebrations but resumed shortly after the holiday.

 7 July

 Students staged a blockade, and demanded the rescinding of the quota.

 Bangla Blockade and Chhatra League attacks

 10 July

-In University of Dhaka at approximately 11:00 AM, a protest march commenced in front of the library, passed by the Raju Memorial Sculpture, and culminated in the blockage of the Shahbagh intersection.
+At the University of Dhaka, a protest march began in front of the library at approximately 11:00 AM, passed by the Anti Terrorism Raju Memorial Sculpture, and ended with a blockade of the Shahbag intersection.
 Members of the law and order forces positioned barricades in front of the students.
-In the afternoon, it is known that the status quo has been given for four weeks in the ruling given by the High Court cancelling the quota system.
-The Chief Justice asked the students to go back.
+In the afternoon, the Appellate Division issued a four-week stay on the High Court's ruling, which had reinstated the quota system.
+The Chief Justice urged the students to return to their classes.
 Dhaka's transport system came to a standstill due to the blockade in various parts of Dhaka.
 Long-distance buses and trains were stopped due to the agitation.

-Police attacked protesting students of Comilla University.
+Police attacked protesting students of Cumilla University.